‘RHONY’ Star LuAnn De Lesseps Is Still ‘P**sed’ At Jill Zarin For Reportedly Ruining Her Wedding

 LuAnn de Lesseps was thrilled to marry Tom D’Agostino on New Year’s Eve, but she’s still dealing with major fallout from the wedding.
 The Real Housewives of New York star is still angry with Jill Zarin for sharing photos from the private event on social media and claims she ruined the wedding.

-Radar Online reports that de Lesseps wanted to keep the ceremony away from the cameras and told Bravo to stay away.
+Radar Online reported that de Lesseps wanted to keep the ceremony away from the cameras and told Bravo to stay away.
 She later double-crossed the network by signing a $20,000 deal with People for special access to the ceremony.
 De Lesseps’ plan to profit from the wedding was derailed, however, after Zarin shared a bunch of wedding photos on Instagram.

 Zarin showed so many photos from the event that People refused to pay de Lesseps because they no longer had exclusive rights.
 “LuAnn is pissed,” an insider revealed.
 “Jill cannot help herself.
 She constantly needs to make everything about her!”